naixx/ERF/README.md

 The filder is held in TPU threaded part.
 This part can be screwed into a holder that is put on a telescope.
 In my case, I put it on FRA400 scope.
-Holder can be designed for any scope.
+Holder part can be designed for any scope.

 ![image](https://github.com/user-attachments/assets/7c67254f-8b56-47bf-8ecd-9e47cf8db3c1)